dpmerrell/dpmerrell.github.io/_posts/2016-09-01-proving-algorithmic-fairness.markdown

 * The paper introduces a new-fangled integration method for its computation of probabilities.
 It's described as a symbolic volume-computation algorithm that uses an SMT solver.
+The paper's new method is preferred over more typical  Markov Chain Monte Carlo integrators because it guarantees a lower bound for the integral; this guarantee allows us to *prove* fairness or unfairness, rather than express a mere statistical *confidence* in fairness or unfairness.

-* The concepts of the paper are packaged into a fairness verification tool called *FairSquare*.
+* The concepts of the paper are packaged into a fairness verification tool called *FairSquare*, which is tested against a set of benchmark population models and classifier algorithms.

 # Proving Fairness